MEET THE CO-FOUNDERS

 Amy Liss

-Amy is highly credentialed, holding certifications in K-12 Civil Rights Investigations, Investigative Report Writing, Trauma-Informed Care, Domestic Violence Training, Conflict Resolution, K-12 Title IX Advanced Administration, and Organizational Management.
-Her expertise lies at the intersection of public safety, education, and civil rights compliance, making her a trusted leader in institutional integrity and investigative best practices.
+Amy holds a B.S. in Psychology and an M.A. in Criminal Justice from the University of Illinois, along with certifications in K–12 Civil Rights Investigations, Investigative Report Writing, Trauma-Informed Care, Domestic Violence Training, Conflict Resolution, K–12 Title IX Advanced Administration, and Organizational Management.